-Α. Purpose To provide a mixed use district limited to residential and office uses outside of the Village.
+- A. Purpose To provide a mixed use district limited to residential and office uses outside of the Village.

 - B. Uses Requiring an Administrative Permit

-- Single-family Dwelling
+- 1. Single-family Dwelling

-Structures Accessory to a Single-family

 - 2. Structures Accessory to a Single-family Dwelling

 - 3. Two-family Dwelling

 4. Detached Apartment § 509

 5. Home Occupation § 517

 6. Subdivision, Minor § 714